Subject Area Lead: Career Studies and Coaching Programmes

-Gill Frigerio is a Principal Teaching Fellow who leads on the Centre's qualifications in Career Studies and Coaching.
+Gill Frigerio is an Associate Professor who leads on the Centre's qualifications in Career Studies and Coaching.
 She is module leader on a number of modules within the programmes on Career Development and Coaching Studies (CDCS) and Career Education, Information and Guidance in Higher Education (CEIGHE) and supervises dissertation students.

 Biography and Professional Interests

 Prior to joining the Centre in August 2010, Gill worked in career development practice and management, and most recently was Head of Careers in the Centre for Student Careers and Skills at Warwick.

-Gill's teaching interests cover theory and practice in career coaching; coaching and spirituality; learning from work experience and its contribution to career development; theoretical perspectives on employability and implications for policy and practice; placement design and management of higher education career and employability services.
+Gill's teaching interests cover theory and practice in career coaching; vocation and calling; learning from work experience and its contribution to career development; theoretical perspectives on employability and implications for policy and practice; placement design and management of higher education career and employability services.
 She has research interests in women's career development, working with marginalised communities and supporting practitioners as researchers

-Gill regularly tweets on career development, career coaching and career/spirituality issues and welcomes new followers @GillFrigerio
+Gill regularly tweets on career development, career coaching and career calling issues and welcomes new followers @GillFrigerio